rishitaa04/QuizApp/README.md

-# Welcome to Quiz App - Hope you enjoy your game cd QuizApp
+# Welcome to Quiz App - Hope you enjoy your game
+Check Production URL & Enjoy !!